 When dead cells and skin flakes accumulate at the opening of pores, the sebum has no way of escaping.
 The clogged pores cause oil to build up in the sebaceous glands, which then act as a breeding grounds for bacteria, especially Propionibacterium acnes (P. acnes).
 Blackheads and whiteheads erupt as a result, and they eventually become pimples.

 Applying a topical bacteria-killing agent, like the ones found in essential oils, to the skin’s surface one of the best ways to treat acne.

 Essential Oils Could Be the Essential Treatment for Your Acne

-When shopping for essential oils, make sure the ingredients read 100% essential oil.
-You can find solace in that every Public Goods’ bottle of essential oil is 100% pure, organic and carefully sourced for the highest quality.
-Because your skin is the largest organ in your body, tending to it should be a top priority.
+When shopping for essential oils, make sure the label reads “100% essential oil.”
+Every bottle of Public Goods essential oil is 100% pure, organic and carefully sourced for the highest quality.
+Don’t go cheap when it comes to taking care of your skin; it’s the largest organ in your body, and one of the most important.

 Download Our Free Guide to Sustainable Living.